massgov/mayflower-patternlab/docs/deploy.md

 ## Release deployment
 Mayflower release managers with the necessary repo permissions can follow these steps to deploy a release to production.

-Release docs coming soon.
+**Release docs coming soon.**

 ## Static assets

 It is possible to build Mayflower's static assets without serving them.
-There are two different gulp tasks, depending on the type of environment for which you are building:

-##### Building for a dev environment
-1. Run `gulp build` from your command line

-##### Building for a production environment
-1. Run `gulp prod` from your command line
+See the [gulp-readme](https://github.com/massgov/mayflower/blob/master/styleguide/tools/gulp/gulp-readme.md) for more information.